 - Littlefinger conspired with Cersei and Joffrey to kill Ned Stark

 This accusation makes perfect sense, but was given in front of the wrong crowd.
-If you take a look at the crowd gathered there it’s a combination of Stark soldiers and Bronze Yohn Royce.
+If you take a look at the crowd gathered it’s a combination of Stark soldiers and Bronze Yohn Royce.
 This is an accusation that should’ve been made in front of the Northern lords, who would have the most cause to be outraged by this accusation and want to kill Littlefinger for it.
 It makes sense that lord Royce would be angry because of it, as he was good friends with Ned when he was fostered in the Vale, but the thing is that this accusation isn’t actually enough to condemn Littlefinger.
 The only piece of evidence is Bran reciting the sentence Baelish spoke when he held the Valyrian dagger against Ned’s throat.
-Which Petyr could’ve easily dismissed as a mental illness or nonsense.
+Which Petyr could’ve easily dismissed as mental illness or nonsense.

 Regardless, the fact remains that this isn’t really the worst crime.
 Yes, Petyr contributed to Ned’s death, but he didn’t cause it.
 And if you think about it he had little choice.
-Had Ned’s coup failed Petyr’s head would’ve put right next to Ned’s on the spears.
+Had Ned’s coup failed Petyr’s head would’ve put right next to his on the spears.
 He did that in order to survive, though of course loyalty is considered far more important in the North.
-Yet even this loyalty to is explored in some sense, as the previous season demonstrated that other houses (like House Glover) will prioritise their safety over their supposed loyalty to house Stark.
+Yet even this loyalty is explored to some extent, as the previous season demonstrated that other houses (like House Glover) will prioritise their safety over their supposed loyalty to house Stark.
 This actually provides some weight to Littlefinger’s arguments that he would have to watch his own back.
 Other lords would understand this.
 So is this the reason why not a single Northern lord was there?
 Did Sansa fear Littlefinger would be able to persuade the nobility of his innocence?

 - The Valyrian dagger belongs to Littlefinger

 We actually don’t know that.
 This is a plotline that was largely discarded throughout the show.
 In the books it’s revealed that Littlefinger DID own the dagger at one point, but lost it to Robert in a tourney bet.
-He named Tyrion as the dagger’s owner to misdirect Catelyn and Rodrik Cassel, but in the books Joffrey is considered the person who sent the catspaw after Bran to impress his father.
+He named Tyrion as the dagger’s owner to misdirect Catelyn and Rodrik Cassel, but in the books Joffrey is considered the person who sent the catspaw after Bran, to impress his father.
 Robert in a drunken state had said it would’ve been a mercy to kill Brandon and Joffrey took that to heart.
 So the fact that in the show Littlefinger was the one who set up the plotline to send the catspaw to kill Bran with the Valyrian dagger doesn’t make sense.
 He didn’t know that Brandon was crippled.
 He had no motivations for trying to kill the boy, as the failed attempt sent Catelyn straight to King’s Landing, threatening his plans to put the Starks and Lannisters at each other’s throats.

 - Littlefinger married Sansa to Ramsay Bolton